Public Works and Environmental Services

 • Does this property have an average annual occupancy of 200 persons or more?

 1. Designate an Office "Recycling Coordinator."
-Select someone in the office to oversee your recycling program.
-Your recycling coordinator will be responsible for arranging collection of recyclables, encouraging employees to recycle and overall monitoring of the recycling program.
+This individual will be responsible for arranging collection of recyclables, encouraging employees to recycle, and overall monitoring of your recycling program.

 2. Arrange for Collection.
-There are several options to consider for collection.
-You may contact your waste hauler to arrange collection, designate an employee to deliver your recyclables to the nearest recycling center or contract with your janitorial staff.
+Your new “Recycling Coordinator” can contact a private waste hauler to arrange collection, designate an employee to deliver your recyclables to the nearest recycling center, or contract with your janitorial staff.

 3. Get Recycling Bins.
-Buy new bins for multiple locations in your office, or transform some existing trash cans into recycling bins - now that's recycling!
+Buy new bins for multiple locations in your office or transform some existing trash cans into recycling bins.

 4. Location, Location, Location.
-To generate maximum participation, be sure to place recycling bins in each workstation or office, as well as in central areas such as lunchrooms, lounges and office machine rooms.
+To encourage co-workers to join you in your recycling efforts, place recycling bins in each workstation or office, as well as in central areas such as lunchrooms, lounges, and office machine rooms.

-5. Make it Easy - Label the Bins.
-Clearly label every recycling bin to indicate EXACTLY what items go in the bin, e.g., "Aluminum Cans," "Mixed Paper."
+5. Clearly Label the Bins.
+Tell folks EXACTLY what items go in the bin, e.g., "Aluminum Cans," "Mixed Paper."

 7. Keep Up the Enthusiasm.
 Create employee recycling incentive programs to keep the momentum going.
 For example, recognize employees who reduce the company's waste - "Recycler of the Month."
 Distribute new waste reduction and recycling tips to spread the recycling message.
-Also, don't forget to let your customers know!
+And remember to let your customers know how you are reducing waste and protecting the environment!

 If you want to learn more or to ask questions about how to recycle at your place of work, you may contact us via email or by calling 703-324-5230, TTY 711.